 Projects must achieve the mission of the applicant organization as well as that of the Ohio History Connection.
 This includes supporting projects that preserve and share histories of all peoples, past and present, who lived in what we now call Ohio.
 It also means recognizing that some communities have been excluded from, misinterpreted, or underrepresented in the historical record.
-We strive for equity in understanding and sharing the past accurately and fairly.
+We strive to understand and share the past accurately and fairly.
 Strengthening Ohio History means all histories of Ohio, from the local level on up.